- Salary

 Resident Loan Interest Relief Program

-The Resident Loan Interest Relief Program (RLIRP) was negotiated in the OMA/MOHLTC Collective Agreement in 2008 on the basis of PARO’s recommendation, with support and advocacy by the OMA and Ontario Medical Students’ Association that initiatives that make Ontario a great place to do residency will contribute to the MOH’s broader health human resources strategy.
+The Resident Loan Interest Relief Program (RLIRP) was negotiated in the Ontario Medical Association (OMA)/Ministry of Health (MOH) Collective Agreement in 2008 on the basis of PARO’s recommendation, and with the support and advocacy by the OMA and Ontario Medical Students’ Association.
 We have continued to work hard with these stakeholders to achieve improvements to meet the needs of our members.

-Under the RLIRP, the Ministry of Health and Long-Term Care (MOHLTC), in partnership with the Minister of Training, Colleges and Universities, provides eligible residents with relief from making monthly payments (interest and principal) on Canadian government student loans (provincial and federal) during their residency period.
+Under the RLIRP, the MOH, in partnership with the Minister of Training, Colleges and Universities, provides eligible residents with relief from making monthly payments (interest and principal) on Canadian government student loans (provincial and federal) during their residency period.

 In exchange for these benefits, the participant must first agree to practice medicine for five years in Ontario upon completion of residency.
 The participant must begin repayment of the MRL upon completion or termination of residency.